Read it in 5 Mins

 The best leaders are those who can remain in control and calm, even when those around them are having doubts or debating whether it is the right decision.

-When you are in a leadership role, trust is one of the most important attributes to display.
-If you cannot be trusted, the whole reputation of the business, your staff, your products and services is at risk, but in order to be trusted you must be trustworthy.
-As a manager you are more likely to be trusted as a leader if you believe in yourself, the decisions that you make, the company and the people who work for you.
+Trust is one of the most important attributes to display when you are in a leadership role.
+If you cannot be trusted, the whole reputation of the business, your staff, your products, and your services is at risk, but in order to be trusted, you must be trustworthy.
+As a manager, you are more likely to be trusted as a leader if you believe in yourself, the decisions that you make, the company, and the people who work for you.
 It is important that you genuinely believe that you are offering products and/or services that are valuable to the customer and they really make a difference.
-Being at the head of a company that you are proud of is crucial to building a great company.
+Being the head of a company that you are proud of is crucial to building a great company.

-Whatever your beliefs outside of work, good leaders are those who are honest.
-Honest about the claims you make in relation to the products or services that you sell and honest to your employees, partners and stakeholders.
-Any business is a reflection of its leader and if you place honesty and ethical decisions at the centre of your vision and values, your team will follow.
+Whatever your beliefs outside of work, good leaders are honest.
+Honest about the claims you make concerning the products or services you sell and honest to your employees, partners, and stakeholders.
+Any business is a reflection of its leader, and if you place honesty and ethical decisions at the center of your vision and values, your team will follow.
 Leaders should be integral in defining the values of the company and promoting these to customers and employees.

-As a successful leader you must learn to delegate.
-Refining your brand, vision and values is essential to creating an efficient and finely tuned business.
-But if you don’t learn to trust your team to follow through your ideas and values it can be difficult to move forwards.
+As a successful leader, you must learn to delegate.
+Refining your brand, vision, and values is essential to creating an efficient and finely-tuned business.
+But if you don’t learn to trust your team to follow through with your ideas and values, it can be difficult to move forwards.
 Trusting your team with an idea is a sign of strength in leadership.
 As a leader who everyone looks up to, it is your responsibility to delegate tasks with skill and care, assigning work to the right departments.
-The more you take on yourself the more quality and standards will suffer and productivity will decline.
+The more you take on yourself, the more quality and standards will suffer, and productivity will decline.

 The key to success when it comes to delegation is identifying the strengths of the teams who support your business and taking advantage of this.
-Find out about each member of team, explore their strengths and weaknesses and then assign work accordingly.
-Allocating work in this manner will ensure that the work is completed with greater enthusiasm and the employee will take more time and effort to complete the task.
-This not only boosts productivity but it gives them faith that you trust them and their abilities.
+Find out about each member of the team, explore their strengths and weaknesses and then assign work accordingly.
+Allocating work in this manner will ensure that the work is completed with greater enthusiasm, and the employee will take more time and effort to complete the task.
+This boosts productivity and gives them faith that you trust them and their abilities.
 It will also help free up more of your time to focus on the tasks that cannot be delegated.

 Of all the qualities that a good leader has, communication has to be one of the most important.
 Being able to communicate what you need both clearly and concisely is essential in any workplace.
-If you can’t communicate your vision, values and expectations to your team, it is almost impossible to work towards and achieve the same objectives.
+If you can’t communicate your vision, values, and expectations to your team, it is almost impossible to work towards and achieve the same objectives.
 Good leaders are those who provide quality training experiences for their staff and create productive working environments.
 All of these require strong communication skills.
-If the company is hit by a major technical issue, there are problems with finances or the business is going through a period of change, employees will look towards leaders to provide clear communications and reassurance during difficult times.
+Suppose a major technical issue hits the company.
+In that case, if there are problems with finances or the business is going through a period of change, employees will look towards leaders to provide clear communication and reassurance during difficult times.

-Strong leaders realise that a business cannot develop a motivated and happy team if they are not motivated themselves.
-Motivation can be demonstrated through remaining positive even in adverse situations, creating a relaxed and happy place to work.
-Even small incentives such as providing staff with cup cakes on a Friday can make all the difference.
+Strong leaders realize that a business cannot develop a motivated and happy team if they are not motivated themselves.
+Motivation can be demonstrated by remaining positive even in adverse situations, creating a relaxed and happy place to work.
+Even small incentives, such as providing staff with cupcakes on a Friday, can make all the difference.
 Team members are more likely to work harder and agree to overtime if they feel appreciated and content with their work.
 Positivity can also be encouraged by providing inspiration to your team and acknowledging the work that they carry out, commending them on their individual and collective efforts.
-If leaders are positive then teams are too.
+If leaders are positive, then teams are too.

-Making small changes can have a significant impact on your organisation.
-Being a great leader doesn’t happen overnight and it requires patience, determination and the drive to succeed.
+Making small changes can have a significant impact on your organization.
+Being a great leader doesn’t happen overnight, and it requires patience, determination, and the drive to succeed.